Tools & calculators

 The full premium card insurance package is built into the Amplify Signature card:

-The extensive multi-trip international travel insurance for a family would set you back about $750 per year.
+The extensive multi-trip international travel insurance for a family would normally set you back about $750 per year.
 The total value of these insurance policies is estimated to be about $1,350 per year.

 This card has a really great rewards system and some really good benefits.
 Rewards and benefits are easy to access, and not confusing.